Ehlers-Danlos Syndrome (EDS)

 What is Ehlers-Danlos Syndrome?

 Ehlers-Danlos Syndrome (EDS) is a group of inherited disorders that affect the tissues that provide strength and elasticity to your skin, joints, and blood vessels.
-It is a type of Hypermobility Spectrum Disorder (HSD).
+It is similar to but distinct from Hypermobility Spectrum Disorders (HSD) who have symptoms from increased joint mobility but do not meet the stricter criteria for EDS.
 People who have Ehlers-Danlos syndrome usually have overly flexible joints and stretchy, fragile skin.
 This can result in joint dislocations or sprains that can be painful.

 However, in some patients, pain and other symptoms such as fatigue, dizziness, constipation and headaches are blamed on EDS/HSD because no other definite explanation is apparent.
 In some of those patients, it is likely that the brain is involved in generating or contributing to the symptoms.